 Report dog fouling

-If you find dog poo in an area where it could cause a health issue, please Report It - Report a problem you may have found on our streets.
+If you find dog poo in an area where it could cause a health issue, please Report it here.

 Under the Anti-Social Behaviour Crime and Policing Act 2014 Public Spaces Protection Order 2017; Control of Dogs, the person in charge of a dog whether they are the owner or not, must clean up after the dog has fouled in any area to which the Act, as adopted, applies.
 It is an offence not to clean up, where the Act applies, punishable by a maximum fine of £1000 or a fixed penalty of £100.